Hi! My name is Katie. You can read more about me here, but first, read below to find out what Hungry Runner is all about and how it can help you!

 Running and Exercise

 This is a blog about running, because running is what I personally love to do.
 My goal is to inspire you to lead a more active life.
 But that doesn’t mean you HAVE TO run.
-(Although, I’d argue that anyone who gives it a fair try would fall in love.)
+Although, I’d argue that anyone who gives it a fair try would fall in love — and one of my main focuses here will be to teach beginner runner’s how to get started and all of the things I wish I’d known when I first started running, because if I remember correctly, and I know I do, it was QUITE tough!

 But the best way to start being more fit is to find an activity that you love to do.
 An activity that will keep you coming back for more.
 Something that feels less like a chore and more like something that you just can’t wait to do.
 If you love to swim, swim!
 If you love to play tennis, get out on the court and play!
 Being active is an important part of being healthy, but it shouldn’t have to feel forced.
 It just needs to be something that’s a consistent part of your day-to-day routine.